Podkosa/Monitor_Bot/README.md

 - Telegram integration
 - Email handler
-- Alert when X is not normal for more than N time
 - Slack timeout for /commands is 3 seconds.
 Refactor to delay the response.
 - Slack button on an alert to open up related service
 - Web interface for settings and checks